KTH/devops-course/contributions/feedback/andnil5-nwessman/README.md

 ```

 ## Step 5:
-- **Comment:** Overall, a very good page!
+- **Comment:** Overall, an excellent page!
 - **Content:** The only thing I think could be clarified is the Jest tests.
 A short description of each test is sufficient, especially for users who are not used to testing with Jest.

 ## Step 6:
 - **Content:** The first code block is a bit messy.
-You could make use of the keyword `replace` to get it nicely formatted and highlighted, as in the case of the other code blocks.
+You could use the keyword `replace` to get it nicely formatted and highlighted, as in the case of the other code blocks.
 You can read more about it [here](https://www.katacoda.community/scenario-syntax.html#katacoda-s-markdown-extensions).
 - **Content:** As part of the first quiz, the correct answer of test naming does, in my opinion, not match well with the naming of the implemented tests.
-This could be resolved by making the naming in the quiz more general and not so specific to the input numbers.
+Resolve this by making the naming in the quiz more general and not specific to the input numbers.

 ## Step 7:
 - **Language:** Substitute "will" to "with" in: "Integration test will full mocking".

 ## Step 8:
-- **Comment:** It is satisfying that you include test coverage, well done!
+- **Comment:** It is satisfying that you include test coverage.
+Well done!
 - **Content:** Even though the part about `Docker` is well written, it feels a bit out of topic.
 - **Content:** I think it is convenient to write a short statement about the other coverage measurements as well.
 At least branch coverage should be covered.
 - **Language:** Missing "tests," after Jest in the sentence: "To check the Code Coverage of our written Jest we have added a code coverage command in our scripts in the package.jsonfile:".